Hrishikesh Roy

-Hrishikesh Roy (born 1 February 1960) is a judge of Supreme Court of India.
-He is former Chief Justice of the Kerala High Court.
-He is also former judge of the Gauhati High Court.
+Hrishikesh Roy (born 1 February 1960) is a former judge of the Supreme Court of India.
+He is a former Chief Justice of the Kerala High Court and former judge of the Gauhati High Court.

 Career

 In 1982, Roy earned a Bachelor of Arts from the University of Delhi.
-He was initially enrolled under the Bar Council of Delhi thereafter shifted to Guwahati.
+He was initially enrolled with the Bar Council of Delhi thereafter shifted to Guwahati.
 He served as the senior government advocate for the State of Arunachal Pradesh, standing counsel for the Assam State Electricity Board and Karbi Anglong Autonomous Council.
 He was designated as senior advocate of Gauhati High Court on 21 December 2004.
 Roy became an additional judge of Gauhati High Court on 12 October 2006 and permanent judge on 15 July 2008.
 In his career he was the Executive Head of the Assam State Legal Services Authority and nominated as a member of the National Judicial Academic Council presided by the Chief Justice of India.